kurthuff/ag_res/README.md

    Identifies over- and under-represented crops, reallocating surplus acreage from donor crops (“Other crops,” “Pasture/forages”, "Canola/rapeseed).

 7. **aci_masc_merge.py**
-   Combines ACI and MASC data into a single table containing acreage, yield, and proportional weights.
+   Combines ACI and MASC data into a single table containing acreage, yield, biomass, and proportional weights.
+If biomass RPR-SAF is every updated, this script and any downstream must be re-run.

-8. **aci_yield_per_pixel.py**
+8. **aci_biomass_per_pixel.py**
-   Converts acreage and yield data to per-pixel values; imputes missing yields and normalizes to MASC ground-truth totals.
+   Converts acreage and yield data to calculated biomass per-pixel values; imputes missing yields/biomasses and normalizes to MASC ground-truth totals.

 9. **(Next phase)** – *biomass_from_yield.py* (planned)
    Converts per-pixel yields to biomass using crop-specific Residue Production Factors (RPF) and Straw-to-Grain Ratios (SAF).